srcclr/test-lean/chapters/03-where-is-my-casette.md

 ## Afterthoughts

-Integration testing for a client/server system has many facets.
+System testing for a client/server system has many facets.
 Here we have discussed several of them, including matching network interactions.
 At the moment we cannot guarantee that our design has been optimal.
 Our framework has weaknesses, the most important one is that changes in the environments may cause